All About Juiciness, Why Resting & Holding Meat Are Different, And Why It's Time To Stop Crying Over Spilled Juices

 To get a handle on how much leakage occurs with and without resting, one would have to do carefully controlled lab experiments and repeat them multiple times on different cuts from different animals.
 But remember, that is only a measure of water loss, not juiciness!

-Dr. Blonder's experiments on steaks
+Prof. Blonder's experiments on steaks

 He started by taking two 13.5 ounce ribeyes, each 1.5" thick, salted them with 1/3 teaspoon of table salt per pound, and let them sit for an hour or so in the fridge.
 This technique is called dry brining and is known to help the proteins retain moisture as well as improve flavor.
 He then cooked them to 125°F, medium rare, using the reverse sear method I recommend because it produces more tender and less overcooked meat.